Healthy Tuna Pasta Bake

 You will also love One-pot Crab Pasta

 I started making meals with tinned tuna when I was still in school in Greece.
-Think tuna rice salads, tuna sweetcorn jacket potatoes and sandwiches.
+Think tuna rice salads, tuna and corn baked potatoes and sandwiches.
 And I STILL love these unpretentious easy dishes and none more so than tuna pasta.

 This recipe is basically for anyone who says they can’t cook.
 Because all you need to do is boil some pasta and then mix everything else together.
-Easy peasy – a kid can make this tuna casserole.
+Super easy – a kid can make this tuna casserole.

 Many tuna casseroles are made with cream or creamy sauces.
-My healthy Italian tuna pasta bake uses a tomato based sauce instead – cutting down on the calories.
+My healthy Italian tuna pasta bake uses a tomato-based sauce instead – cutting down on the calories.
 But I still like a little creaminess so I have added some extra light cream cheese into the mix.
+Let’s take a look at the ingredients, shall we?

-- Passata – preferably passata rustica which is a thicker type of passata.
-Or you can pick a passata with basil and garlic (check there’s no other added ingredients such as sugar).
+- Passata (strained tomato purée)– preferably passata rustica which is a thicker type of passata.
 Alternatively you can use a pasta sauce if you have one you like… I find they always have too much salt and other additives so best avoided.

 - Tinned chopped tomatoes or cherry tomatoes.
 You can also use fresh cherry tomatoes if you prefer.

-- Tinned sweetcorn or you can add frozen peas.
+- Canned corn (sweetcorn) or frozen peas.
 You can freestyle and add any number of vegetables as long as they either cook quickly or you par boil them first.
 You can always stick them in with the pasta!

 - Grated cheddar and /or mozzarella.
 Both are allowed as healthy extras and the recipe contains 200g (14oz) which divided by six is within your healthy extra allowance for cheese.
 You can use reduced fat cheese if you prefer.